 (1) Fair value of certain stocks available for sale cannot be reliably measured, therefore, these investments are recorded at cost.

-Other stocks include the Company's investments in an affiliated company, IGM, a member of the Power Financial group of companies and Allianz Ireland, an unlisted general insurance company operating in Ireland over which the Company exerts significant influence but does not control.
+(2) Other stocks include the Company's investments in an affiliated company, IGM, a member of the Power Financial group of companies.